FlorianTseng/WaveTENet/README.md

 # WaveTENet

-The dataset and code will be available after paper is accepted.
+The dataset and code will be available after the paper is accepted.